 Shambles Market, Silver Street, York YO1 8RY

-Tucked away inside the famous Shambles Market, the Shambles Food Court is the place to go for delicious street food every day of the week.
+Tucked away inside the famous Shambles Market, the Shambles Food Court is the place to go for delicious street food.
 Revel in the choice on offer from exotic North African and Levantine treats to tasty, freshly made French crepes and galettes, delicious Turkish wraps, wood-smoked pizza and so much more.
 You’ll find heaps of vegetarian and vegan options, so there is something here for everyone.

 Afternoon Tea: Betty’s Tea Rooms